broomstar/xanadu/readme.txt

 C++ standard library

 C++ asio        library by Christopher M. Kohlhoff
 C++ poco        library by Günter Obiltschnig et al.
+C++ angelscript library by Andreas Jönsson
 C   windows     library by Microsoft
 C   mysql       library by Oracle (NOTE: this is used indirectly, the poco data library is built on it) C   aes         library by Brian Gladman

 --------------------------------------------------------